khanarbaj/UAV_Deconfliction1/README.md

 This project aims to address the problem of UAV (Unmanned Aerial Vehicle) deconfliction, ensuring safe and efficient operation of multiple UAVs in shared airspace.

+To run the application:
+1. open command prompt and change directory to 'src'
+2. run command 'python main.py'

 ## Project Structure

 - `config/`